 Australian Cattle Dog

-- Hip dysplasia, an inherited disease in Australian Cattle Dogs that causes the hip joints to form improperly and leads to arthritis.
+Hip Dysplasia: is an inherited disease in Australian Cattle Dogs aka Queensland Heelers that may cause the hip joints to form improperly.
+This malformation of joints can lead to arthritis.

 Recommendations for Hip Dysplasia in Australian Cattle Dogs:

 - Hip Dysplasia Kit - Comprehensive support to improve mobility issues and support overall vitality.